fish-shell/fish-shell/doc_src/language.rst

 Fish already the following named events for the ``--on-event`` switch:

-- ``fish_prompt`` is emitted whenever a new fish prompt is about to be displayed.
+- ``ghoti_prompt`` is emitted whenever a new ghoti prompt is about to be displayed.

-- ``fish_preexec`` is emitted right before executing an interactive command.
+- ``ghoti_preexec`` is emitted right before executing an interactive command.
 The commandline is passed as the first parameter.
 Not emitted if command is empty.

-- ``fish_posterror`` is emitted right after executing a command with syntax errors.
+- ``ghoti_posterror`` is emitted right after executing a command with syntax errors.
 The commandline is passed as the first parameter.

-- ``fish_postexec`` is emitted right after executing an interactive command.
+- ``ghoti_postexec`` is emitted right after executing an interactive command.
 The commandline is passed as the first parameter.
 Not emitted if command is empty.

-- ``fish_exit`` is emitted right before fish exits.
+- ``ghoti_exit`` is emitted right before ghoti exits.

-- ``fish_cancel`` is emitted when a commandline is cleared.
+- ``ghoti_cancel`` is emitted when a commandline is cleared.

 Events can be fired with the :doc:`emit <cmds/emit>` command, and do not have to be defined before.
 The names just need to match.
 For example::